-After a down payment is made, the remaining balance is then divided equally between four months in the fall or five months in the spring semester and placed on an equal monthly payment plan.
+After a down payment is made, the remaining balance is then divided equally between four months in the fall or five months in the spring.

-Statements are available through Populi and payments are due on the 20th of each month for the Portland Campus Students and the 1st of the month for Online Campus Students.
+Financial statements are available through Populi and payments are due on the 20th of each month for the Portland Campus Students and on the 1st of the month for Online Campus Students.

 Payments can be made by cash, check, money order, or online with a debit or credit card.
-A 3% convenience fee will be separately invoiced to the student for paying online with a debit or credit card; this is to cover the cost that the credit card company or bank will charge us for processing such payments.
+A 3% convenience fee will be separately invoiced to the student for paying online with a debit or credit card, which covers the cost that the credit card company or bank charges us for processing such payments.

 Populi has the ability to forward statements for online payments to third parties (parents, organizations) that will pay on behalf of the student.
-However, if a third party requires us to discuss information regarding a student's account, the finance office will only do so if the third party has access to the student's online record.
+However, if a third party requires us to discuss information regarding a student's account, the Finance Office will only do so if the third party has access to the student's online record.
 For instance, if your parent wants to review your financial record with us, you will need to sign a Release of Information and provide them with your username and password in order for us to freely speak with them regarding the matter.

-A late fee of \$20 will be incurred if a payment cannot be made by five days after the due date for any reason.
-If payment is not made within 30 days, the student will be forced to withdraw from school as agreed upon when the financial contract was signed at enrollment.
+A late fee of \$20 will be incurred if a payment cannot be made within five days after the due date for any reason.
+If payment is not made within 30 days, the student may be forced to withdraw from school as agreed upon when the financial contract was signed at enrollment.

-Online Campus Fall & Spring: Four equal monthly payments, due on the 1st of the Month - September through December in the Fall and February through May in the Spring.
+Both the fall and spring Online Campus payments are made in four equal monthly payments, due on the 1st of the Month - September through December in the fall and February through May in the spring.

-Online Campus Summer: Two equal monthly payments due on June 1st and July 1st.
+Online Campus summer payments are divided into two equal monthly payments due on June 1st and July 1st.

-Students taking in-person Classes On-Campus, as well as Online Classes, will have two main invoices; one for their in-person classes and one for their online classes.
-Each invoice will have different due dates and monthly amounts.
+Students taking in-person classes On-Campus, as well as Online Campus classes, will have two main invoices; one for their in-person classes and one for their online classes.
+Each invoice will have different due dates and monthly payments.
 Care should be given to make sure that correct payments are made separately to each invoice.
 Please note what invoice you are intending to pay so that we can apply your payment appropriately.